 - Learn about your chosen field: Let’s say you have a love for dinosaurs and want to become a palaeontologist.
 It’s a good idea to start following different specialist blogs, websites and social media channels in your spare time (if you don’t already) to keep up with industry news and get a leg up on the competition.

 - Attend events: Going to a convention or a university open day is an excellent opportunity to meet admissions tutors and find out what they look for in personal statements.
-For events outside the UK, check out your local British Council website.

 2. Get All The Information You Need